-Correction April 2, 2019: A previous version of this story stated that there was fire and water damage in the library.
-In fact, the confirmed water damage is in the T Building.
+Correction April 3, 2019: A previous version of this story stated that there was fire and water damage in the library.
+In fact, the confirmed damage was only in the T Building.
+There was only fire and water damage, and no significant structural damage.

 The arson attack at Langara College on Monday was planned, and there was no indication the suspect charged had any signs of mental health issues, The Voice has learned.